nerrma/cprac/README.md

 Solutions to competitive programming problems, I will include links to the problems and what I learned from each one.

-Format
+Format:
-: - (Link to problem) - filename
+- (Link to problem) - filename
 	- What I learned from the problem

 ### Codeforces